S0M3V3RM1N/grimoire-of-operations/README.md

 - **frameworks** - Cybersecurity frameworks, methodologies, and analysis models.
 - **incident response handbook** - A field guide for incident response and common standard operating procedures.
 - **research** - Notes, experiments, threat hunting, and investigations into cybersecurity topics
 - **foundations** - Core knowledge in networking, operating systems, security basics, and system operations.
+- **cheatsheets** - A collection of cheatsheets for reference when using common tools and systems.
 - **tools** - A collection of tools and scripts I've created and/or learned to use.
 ## License